tomojitakasu/PocketSDR/README.md

 Starting from version 0.15b, Pocket SDR ships with [**PocketFFT**](https://gitlab.mpcdf.mpg.de/mtr/pocketfft) (BSD-3-Clause) as the default FFT backend, replacing [**FFTW3**](https://www.fftw.org/) (GPL).
 The change is licensing-driven; for most workloads PocketFFT is competitive, but FFTW3 is still slightly faster on large transforms and supports runtime wisdom (auto-tuned plans) ? `pocket_trk` / `pocket_snap` / `pocket_acq` can read `python/fftw_wisdom.txt` for further speed-up.

-To build with FFTW3 instead, install the library and edit four makefiles.
+To build with FFTW3 instead, install the library and build `libsdr` and the FFT-using applications with `USE_FFTW=1`.

 * Install FFTW3 (single-precision):
 ```